-An equipment is a weapon, tricorder, or other kind of device carried and used by a personnel.
+An equipment is a weapon, tricorder, or other kind of device.
+Equipment will typically enhance your personnel or ships.

 An event is a card representing a significant change in the universe.
 Some events instruct you to destroy them (place them in your discard pile) after you play them.
 All others stay in play until something else destroys them.
 Some events are played on other cards, such as a personnel or a mission.